whyDothItRun/leagueOfLegendsLogInner/README.txt

+EDIT: Just realised that my python script isn't an executable like how I'd like it to be.
+It'll have to be copied into a .py file and then turned into an executable...

 To use:
 line 7, in between the ''  type in your username. line 8, in between the '' type in your password.